gustafsson96/you-made-you-fitness/README.md

 **Project Goals:**

 * The goal is to create an online fitness community that inspires and helps people take control over their own fitness journey.
-The name "You Made You Fitness Community" is meant to reflect this.
+The name "You Made You Fitness Community" is meant to reflec this.

-* The community will offer different science based meal plans and workout plans for all levels of fitness, in addition to community specific merchandise.
+* The community will initially offer workout guides for all levels of fitness, but more products could be added in the future.
 Quality is key and all plans have to be proven to work.
 The community site needs to reflect a business that values high quality.

 * The target audicence is people who are looking for tools to take charge of their fitness journey while also sharing the experience with a community.
 Previous fitness level does not matter as different plans for different goals are offered.
 Everyone is welcome.